Mini-map

-A mini-map or minimap is a miniature map that is often placed at a screen corner in video games to aid players in orienting themselves within the game world.
+A mini-map or minimap is a miniature map HUD element that is often placed at a screen corner in video games to help players in orienting themselves within the game world.
 They are often only a small portion of the screen and must be selective in what details they display.
-Elements usually included on mini-maps vary by video game genre.
-However, commonly included features are the position of the player character, allied units or structures, enemies, objectives, and surrounding terrain.
+Elements included on mini-maps vary by video game genre, but most minimaps feature at least one or more of the following: the position of the player character, allied units, structures, enemies, objectives, and surrounding terrain.